If your application for a residence permit is rejected and you are in Sweden

 Departure

-It is always your responsibility to demonstrate to the Swedish Migration Agency that you have left Sweden.
-If the Swedish Migration Agency is not informed that you have left Sweden, we may make the decision to impose a re-entry ban.
-This means you may not enter the Schengen area.
-Your case may also be forwarded to the Border Police.
+It is always your responsibility to prove to the Swedish Migration Agency that you have left Sweden in accordance with the decision reached in your case.
+Unless the Swedish Migration Agency is informed that you have left, we may decide to impose a re-entry ban, in which case you will not be permitted to travel back into the Schengen Area.
+Your case may also be passed on to the Swedish Police.

 Contact information to the Migration Agency